firmsoil/anviksha/README.md

 - Natural language query processing with multi-turn conversational refinement
 - Dynamic translation to MongoDB aggregation pipelines with schema awareness
 - Secure query execution with performance and safety guards (result limits, validation)
-- Support for analytics on CI/CD pipeline events and operational software delivery metrics
+- Support for analytics on CICD pipeline events and operational software delivery metrics
 - Integration with OpenAI GPT-4o models for language understanding and summarization
 - Sample datasets and scripts provided for quick startup on local or cloud environments
 - Modular architecture designed for extensibility and enterprise-grade deployment